PeterOlsen1/load-balancer/README.md

 Testing:
 * How do we make sure a node is unreachable before removing it
-  * Pause contianer for a bit, remove it later unless needed again?
+  * Close request queue, fulfill all waiting, close node
 * Horizontal scaling
   * Update the health of a container as soon as it is good to go
-    * Need to scale horizontally faster
+  * Add container pool for faster scaling
-* `getRouteObject`
+* Test with multiple routes, `getRouteConfig` method

 Working on:
-* Add a request queue for each node
+* Add a request queue for each node (currently working)
-* Container pool
 * How to stop non container nodes
 * Fix balancer receiever methods
-* More config rules?
-  * URLs, rules for proxy, etc.
 * Replace hardcoded values with config
 * Test out websocket connection more